-Note: It is not uncommon for a housing provider to successfully defend against an initial complaint of housing discrimination but lose a subsequent complaint alleging retaliation filed by the same tenant.
+Note: As these examples illustrate, it is not uncommon for a housing provider to successfully defend against an initial complaint of housing discrimination but lose a subsequent complaint alleging retaliation filed by the same tenant.
 While management should not excuse lease or rule violations committed by any tenant, it is essential for housing providers to carefully consider taking any adverse action that might also be construed as inconsistent or retaliatory against a prior complainant.